Introduction to the method of multiple scales: Introduction

 So clearly, even if perturbation methods are somewhat lacking in mathematical justification, they work pretty well.
 And in the end that is the only thing that really counts.

-These lecture notes are not meant to be a general introduction to the wide spectrum of perturbation methods that are used across science.
-Many textbooks exists whose aim is to give such a broad overview that include the most commonly used perturbation methods\cite{Hinch},\cite{Nayfeh},\cite{Holmes} ,\cite{Murdoc}.
-Our aim is more limited, and we focus on one such method that is widely used in nonlinear optics and laser physics.
+These lecture notes are not meant to be a general introduction to the wide spectrum of perturbation methods that are used all across science.
+Many textbooks exists whose aim is to give such a broad overview, an overview that includes the most commonly used perturbation methods\cite{Hinch},\cite{Nayfeh},\cite{Holmes} ,\cite{Murdoc}.
+Our aim is more limited; we focus on one such method, which is widely used in many areas of applied science.
 This is the \textit{method of multiple scales}.
 The method of multiple scales is described in all respectable books on perturbation methods and there are also more specialized books on singular perturbation methods where the method of multiple scales has a prominent place\cite{Kevorkian},\cite{Johnson}.
-There are however quite different views on how the method is to be applied and what its limitations are.
-Therefore, the description of the method appears quite different in the various sources, depending on the views of the authors.
-In these lecture notes we decribe the method in a way that is particularly well suited to the way it is used in nonlinear optics and laser physics.
+There are, however, quite different views on how the method is to be applied, and what its limitations are.
+Therefore, descriptions of the method appears quite different in the various sources, depending on the views of the authors.
+In these lecture notes we decribe the method in a way that is different from most textbooks, but which is very effective and makes it possible to take the perturbation expansions to higher order in the small perturbation parameter that would otherwise be possible.
 The source that is closest to our approach is \cite{NLO}.

 We do not assume that the reader has had any previous exposure to perturbation methods.
-The lecture notes therefore starts off with three sections where the basic ideas of asymptotic expansions are introduced and illustrated using algebraic equations.
-The application to differential equations starts in section four where we use regular perturbation expansions to find approximate solutions to ODEs.
-In section five we introduce the method of multiple scale and apply it to weakly nonlinear ODEs.
-We move on to weakly nonlinear dispersive PDEs in section six and finally move on to the Maxwell equations in section seven.
+These lecture notes therefore starts off by introducing the basic ideas of asymptotic expansions and illustrate them using algebraic equations.
+The lecture notes then proceeds by introducing regular perturbation expansions for single ODEs, study the breakdown of these expansions, and show how to avoid the breakdown using the method of multiple scales.
+The method of multiple scales is then generalized to systems of ODEs, boundary layer problems for ODEs and to PDEs.
+In the last section we illustrate the method of multiple scales by applying it to the Maxwells equations; showing how the Nonlinear Schrodinger equation appears as an approximation to the Maxwell equations in a situation where dispersion and nonlinearity balances.
 Several exercises involving multiple scales for ODEs and PDEs are included in the lecture notes.